Our Commitment to Accessibility

 All feedback will be directed to the appropriate parties, and those providing feedback can expect to receive a response within 10 business days.

-We will prepare one or more documents that will describe the policies, practices and procedures regarding accessible customer service, with particular reference to:
+We will prepare one or more documents in an accessible format, and in a timely manner which describe the policies, practices, and procedures regarding accessible customer service, with particular reference to:

-i. the use of personal assistive devices, as well as those provided by the Company;
+- The use of personal assistive devices, as well as those provided by the BPO Division of NTT;

-ii. entry of service animals and support persons;
+- Entry of service animals and support persons.